younestalibi/TaskFlow/README.md

 # Navigate into the project directory
 cd TaskFlow

-# Copy the environment file
-cp .env.example .env

 # Build and start the Docker containers
 docker-compose up --build

+# Generate APP KEY inside the Laravel container
+docker exec -it backend php artisan key:generate

+# Generate JWT secret inside the Laravel container
+docker exec -it backend php artisan jwt:secret

 # Run migrations inside the Laravel container
 docker exec -it backend php artisan migrate

-# Generate JWT secret inside the Laravel container
-docker exec -it taskflow-laravel php artisan jwt:secret
 </pre>

 > **Note:** Ensure Docker and Docker Compose are installed on your machine before proceeding.
 Containers for the Laravel backend, database, and Node.js will be set up automatically.